-|Description||A descriptive name for Duo authentication factor i.e. "Duo Security"|
+|User description||A descriptive name for Duo authentication factor i.e. "Duo Security".|

 |API Hostname||Your API hostname (i.e.

 Give the new policy a descriptive name, such as Duo MFA Policy, and click the checkmark button next to the policy name field to apply.

-Change the OTP required for pull down menu to All users if you want to require everyone who receives this policy to enroll with Duo at login time.
+Scroll down further to the "Enforcement Settings" section and change the OTP required for pull down menu to All users if you want to require everyone who receives this policy to enroll with Duo at login time.
 If you would like users to be able to optionally enroll with Duo from their OneLogin settings after logging in, Change the OTP required for pull down menu to Configured users only.

 If you want your users to complete Duo authentication at every login leave the OTP required at setting as At every login.
 Changing the OTP required for pull down menu setting to Unknown browser will present your users with a "Browser not recognized" message after completing Duo two-factor authentication.